Tax Aware Investing

 Many people don’t think about taxes until it is too late.
-This happens after the year ends, when they begin to gather the information necessary to prepare their tax return.
+This happens after the year ends, when they begin to gather the information necessary to prepare their IRS return.
 They fail to take a multi-year, big-picture approach to building and conserving wealth over time.

 A Framework to Move Beyond the Current Year

 Taxes are the largest expense most families will incur in their lifetime.
-Your financial planner and your tax professional should work together in an ideal world.
+Your financial planner and your taxation professional should work together in an ideal world.
 If this is not the case there are options for you, as an investor, to ensure you have the right framework in place to receive the advice you require.

-A framework that integrates tax and financial planning will have a 3- to 5-year time horizon and include long-term retirement goals.
+A framework that integrates taxes and financial planning will have a 3- to 5-year time horizon and include long-term retirement goals.
 The framework’s core component is a realistic, goals-based plan that can be updated for changing circumstances.
 This allows interim goals to account both for income and potential short-term windfalls.

 - Compare the amount of your IRA balance that you can convert to a Roth IRA now and your target retirement date, with how much you can convert during the current calendar year.

 - You should request a more detailed plan when you reach about 5-10 years of retirement.
 This will include a review of your expected expenditures and where the funds will be coming from in order to fund them in a tax-efficient way.